 - Those children who missed their screening test.

-- Babies with the following risk factors need to be referred for targeted follow-up, even if they pass the screening tests:
+- Babies with the following risk factors, who should be considered for referral for targeted follow-up, even if they pass the screening tests:

 - High risk of middle ear problems: syndromes associated with hearing loss (eg, Down's syndrome, Turner syndrome), cleft palate, other craniofacial abnormalities (eg, atresia/microtia of the ear canal; chromosomal or syndromic conditions, branchial arch and cervical spine anomalies).